 Further additional training was provided to a number of employees who volunteered to become mental health first aiders.
 There are currently over 200 employees who have been trained and equipped to act as mental health first aiders.

 2. MyLife - this employee assistance programme is now made available to all employees, subcontractors and their families.
 The programme includes a free confidential advice helpline available 24/7 and provides advice and support through telephone counselling sessions for both personal and work-related problems.

 The HR department has a dedicated team focusing on health and wellbeing to ensure that health remains a key priority and that the wellness initiatives in place are fit for purpose.

 Diversity and Inclusion Policy

-The Company recognises that our continued success depends upon our ability to recruit the right people, retain them and help them to reach their full potential.
+The Company recognises that its continued success depends upon its ability to recruit the right people, retain them and help them to reach their full potential.

-The Company believes that attracting a diverse range of skills and abilities will enable us to meet the challenge of the growing skills gap in the sector.
+The Company believes that attracting a diverse range of skills and abilities will enable it to meet the challenge of the growing skills gap in the sector.